Check out the Best Places to Stay in Malta for Your Style and Budget!

 Hostels are another good option if you are looking for a place to stay in Malta.
 That said, there are a few hostels in the whole country with a majority of them located in Sliema and St Julian’s.
 There are a few on Gozo but that’s in another post.
 You can check out all the hostels on Malta here.

 Sliema is arguably the best area to stay in Malta because it’s central yet quiet.
 We’ll explain more down below in the Sliema section.
 Eric stayed at Corner Hostel right in the heart of Sliema and really loved his stay.
+It made our massive list of our favourite hostels across Europe.
 Two Pillows Boutique Hostel is also a great option.
 It’s more like a boutique hotel than a hostel with a beautiful decor and a terrace.

 Sticking with staying in great hostels, you can stay in St Julian’s to be closer to the nightlife and the excitement.
 If this is you, check out Marco Polo which is a super popular hostel.